College Savings That Grow As Fast As They Do

 A 529 plan is flexible enough to meet the needs of a variety of students in a shifting educational landscape.
 This includes covering tuition as well as other expenses that can get overlooked when families are planning for educational needs.
 In 2019, tuition accounted for just 39% of the average student’s total bill.

 If one child doesn’t need to use the full amount in an account, a 529 plan can be transferred to another child in the same family without incurring fees.

 4. You Don’t Have to Do It Alone

 Saving for college can feel daunting, but you don’t have to do it alone.
 The Education Plan makes it easy for family, friends and loved ones to chip in with the Ugift program.
 You can quickly set up a code that is easy to share with the special people in your loved ones’ life.
 Even $10 as a birthday gift can start to add up.

 5. It’s Easy to Set Up

 You can open an account with The Education Plan quickly and easily with as little as $1.
-And you can open an account for anyone, even someone who isn’t your child.
-You just need few pieces of information.
+And you can open an account for anyone, even someone who isn’t related.
+You just need a few pieces of information.
 Once you’re set up, you can arrange recurring contributions and manage the account easily online.